 - Do pelvic floor (Kegel) exercises to prevent urine control problems (incontinence) after childbirth.

 - Misusing medicines

-- Fish that may have mercury.
+- Fish that contain high levels of mercury.
 This includes shark, swordfish, king mackerel, tilefish, more than 6 oz (170 g) of white albacore tuna a week, or fish caught in local waters that have not tested as safe.